UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 Isabel  + Kristin

 ## Activity 1
- when adding multiple lcoators to the scene the program cancles out the scirpts of all locator objects but one while the game runs. this happens as a sort of saftly net as i udnerstood it so that incase someone acsidently adds to many it doesnt cayse bugs and chaos.
+When adding multiple locators to the scene, the program cancels out the scripts of all locator objects but one while the game runs.
+This happens as a sort of safety net, as I understood it, so that in case someone accidentally adds too many, it doesn’t cause bugs and chaos.

 ## Activity 2
 <img width="939" height="724" alt="Screenshot 2026-01-27 at 9 46 49 PM" src="https://github.com/user-attachments/assets/76860c92-5a8a-4f94-aa4c-2da0125273e0" />

 ## Activity 3
 I added pipe sprites and birds.
-I also got strted on the write screen i wanted and like made the script.
+I also got started on the win screen I wanted and made the script.

 [Link to Activity 3](https://github.com/UCI-GDIM32-W25/HW4/commit/3bf2f2fd0fa8949973508d488709813908af0884)